 Save Money with a Solar Panel Kit

-A solar panel kit can save you money and time because it includes all the components you need to generate free solar electricity, guard against utility rate increases, and reduce your carbon footprint.
-Over time, you can choose to add more solar panels to your array as desired to generate additional power.
-Going with a DIY solar panel kit is less expensive than purchasing panels from a manufacturer.
+A kit can save you money and time because it includes all the components you need to generate free solar electricity, guard against utility rate increases, and reduce your carbon footprint.
+Over time, you can choose to add more panels to your array as desired to generate additional power.
+Going with a DIY kit is less expensive than purchasing panels from a manufacturer.
 In fact, you can save up to 50% over retail solar panel prices.

 Components and Cost of a Solar Panel Kit

 In general, homeowners that purchase a DIY solar panel kit find that it is easier and less expensive than contracting with a solar power company to install individually purchased components of a solar array.

 These kits allow you to go "solar out of the box," as some have described it, because it includes everything you need to switch to solar power:

 - Charge controllers

 While the assembly of the components is required, you likely will not need to hire a professional solar installer to complete the tasks.
 It is possible an electrician may be needed, however, as discussed below.